-When it comes to 3D printers, the options, sizes, and price range runs the gamut and so does what each one can actually print from various materials.
+When it comes to 3D printers, the options, sizes, and price range runs the gamut, and so does what each one can print from various materials.
 In addition to unknown or ill-defined materials costs, operators usually require training from a resident expert, which represents an investment in staffing education.

 Waste Not, Want Not

 Given the nature of subtractive manufacturing — stripping layers of material away to create a product — not to mention the types of CNC machining tools required, it should come as no surprise that CNC machines can leave a little mess behind.